netbymatt/nexrad-level-2-plot/README.md

 options.size > 1800 is invalid as this would cause data to be interpolated and would not be a true representation of the data returned by the radar.
 If you need this functionality it's recommended to use an image scaling package such as [jimp](https://www.npmjs.com/package/jimp) or [gm](https://www.npmjs.com/package/gm) on the Canvas returned by plot().

-### Palletizing
+### Palettizing
->If used with [plotAndData()](#plotanddatafile-options) both the original image and the palletized image will be returned if used with [plot()](#plotfile-options) only the palletized image will be returned.
+>If used with [plotAndData()](#plotanddatafile-options) both the original image and the palettized image will be returned if used with [plot()](#plotfile-options) only the palettized image will be returned.

 Plotting what is essentially polar data (raw radar data) to a cartesean coordinate system (raster image) causes some artifacts as the arcs drawn by the raster data do not align exactly with the grid of pixels in the raster image.
-The plotting algorithm approximates the arc by using colors between the pallet specificed color and background color to "partially" shade the pixels that are not fully consumed by the arc.
+The plotting algorithm approximates the arc by using colors between the palette specificed color and background color to "partially" shade the pixels that are not fully consumed by the arc.

 This process makes use of the RGBA color space with either 3 or 4 bytes per pixel.
 From the standpoint of representing radar data in an image this is very inefficient use of space as typically 16 or 32 colors (> 1 byte) is necessary to show the data in it's original format.
 This RGBA image also does not lend itself well to PNG compression which is lossless.

-Palletizing introduces a compromise between image size and compresability.
-After the initial image is drawing the palletizing algorithm can then re-process the RGBA image and force all pixels to be one of the original color values specificed in the product's palette (options.palletize = true, the default).
-It can also generate an optimized pallet that uses a set number of steps between the colors in the palette and the background color with a maximum generated pallet size of 256 colors (options.palletize.generate = <steps>).
+Palettizing introduces a compromise between image size and compresability.
+After the initial image is drawing the palettizing algorithm can then re-process the RGBA image and force all pixels to be one of the original color values specificed in the product's palette (options.palettize = true, the default).
+It can also generate an optimized palette that uses a set number of steps between the colors in the palette and the background color with a maximum generated palette size of 256 colors (options.palettize.generate = <steps>).
 Finally a custom palette can be provided in the form of [r1,g1,b1,r2,g2,b2,...] alpha values will be generated automatically.

-A look-up table is created and cached as part of the palletization process speeding up additional calls the the palletizing function.
+A look-up table is created and cached as part of the palettization process speeding up additional calls the the palettizing function.
 The cache is specific to the product and options provided.

-#### Palletization options (options.palletize.<parameter>)
+#### Palettization options (options.palettize.<parameter>)
 Parameter|Type|Default|Description
 |--|--|--|--|
 generate|integer|0|Generate a palette by creating a number of steps between the background color and each color provided the the product data.
 There is a hard limit of 256 colors in the palette due to the PNG specification.
 For example a 16-color original palette with generate = 4 would produce a palette of 64 colors (4 versions of each of the original 16 colors). palette|array|\<from product>|If not provided the palette provided by the palette is used.
 If use the array should be in the format [r1,g1,b1,a1,r2,g2,b2,a2,...].
 The generate option will operate on this array if it is provided.
 Set generate to 0 to keep the provided palette from being altered.

-## writePngToFile(fileName, canvas)
+## writePngToFile(fileName, data)
 Returns a Promise which resolves to the written file name.
 Writes a PNG file to disk.
 Provided as a convenience function for production and testing.
 |Paramater|Type|Description|
 |---|---|---|
-fileName|string|A file name or path used by [fs.createWriteStream()](https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options). canvas|[Canvas](https://www.npmjs.com/package/canvas)|Typically the output of [plot()](#plotfile-options).
+fileName|string|A file name or path used by [fs.createWriteStream()](https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options). data|{canvas[palette]}|Typically the output of [plot()](#plotfile-options).\<product type>.

 # Acknowledgements
 The code for this project is based upon: